PraveenSH/adversarial-generator-retriever/README.md

 ## Combined Framework
 The interaction between the generator and the retriever ensures that the retriever is constantly challenged and improved, while the generator is guided to produce high-quality challenging queries.

+The models are trained end-to-end using [Wayfair annotation dataset](https://github.com/wayfair/WANDS)